 This is the message we have heard from him and proclaim to you, that God is light, and in him is no darkness at all.
 If we say we have fellowship with him while we walk in darkness, we lie and do not practice the truth.
-But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.
+But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
 If we say we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
-If we say we have not sinned, we make him a liar, and his word is not in us.
+If we say we have not sinned, we make him a liar, and His word is not in us.
 (1 John 1:5-10)

 John teaches us what to do with the sin in our lives.
-He’s speaking to those who are “walking in the light”, and yet he acknowledges that those who do walk in the light still sin.
+He’s speaking to those who are “walking in the light,” and yet he acknowledges that those who do walk in the light still sin.
 We must discern between the externals and the heart, especially in ourselves.
-The externals are the things we do to draw the praise of man and to make ourselves acceptable to our culture or community.
+The externals are the things we do to draw the praise of Man and to make ourselves acceptable to our culture or community.
 But the heart concerns who we know we really are, and who God knows we really are.
-Sin must be dealt with in the heart and we either do this through the blood of Jesus, or we attempt to rationalize it away somehow, or to shift blame or something else.
+Sin must be dealt with in the heart and we either do this through the blood of Jesus, or we attempt to rationalize it away somehow, or to shift blame, or something else.
 But the sin remains.
-Later in John’s same letter we read:
+Later in John’s same letter, we read:

 Everyone who makes a practice of sinning also practices lawlessness; sin is lawlessness.
 You know that he appeared in order to take away sins, and in him there is no sin.
 No one who abides in him keeps on sinning; no one who keeps on sinning has either seen him or known him.
 Little children, let no one deceive you.
 Whoever practices righteousness is righteous, as he is righteous.
 Whoever makes a practice of sinning is of the devil, for the devil has been sinning from the beginning.
 The reason the Son of God appeared was to destroy the works of the devil.
 No one born of God makes a practice of sinning, for God’s seed abides in him, and he cannot keep on sinning because he has been born of God.
 By this it is evident who are the children of God, and who are the children of the devil: whoever does not practice righteousness is not of God, nor is the one who does not love his brother.
 (1 John 3:4-10)

-In the end, it is better, I think, to reject Jesus than to live in deception, thinking that you are in Him when in reality you are not.
+In the end, it is better, I think, to reject Jesus than to live in deception, thinking that you are in him when in reality you are not.
 But, if you choose to fight the good fight, and to run the race with perseverance, you will find yourself in the company of many fellows fighters, runners, and yes, forgivers and sinners too in the Body of Christ.
-That’s just how his body functions.
+That’s just how His body functions.
 Grace is paramount, sin isn’t.

 So I pray that you seek the face of your God, that you repent, and that you live a life of repentance.
 I pray that you experience the joy of salvation, the taste of which will make the seemingly sweetest sweets of this world taste bitter.
 It is your father’s prayer, and so I pray it.
-Lord, please arrest the hearts of of the children you have entrusted to me.
+Lord, please arrest the hearts of the children you have entrusted to me.